Nathalie Hart

-Princess Tinkerbell Cristina Marjorie Pedere Snell (born 14 April 1992), known by her stage name Nathalie Hart, is an Australian-Filipino actress.
+Princess Tinkerbell Cristina Marjorie Pedere Snell (born 14 April 1992), known by her stage name Nathalie Hart, is a Filipino actress.
 She starred in the films Siphayo (2016), Sin Island, and Abay Babes (both 2018).
 She was nominated for the FAMAS Award for Best Actress for her role in Historiographika Errata (2017).
 She was a contestant in the reality talent competition StarStruck season 5 (2009–10), under the name Princess Snell, which she used until 2014.

 Career

 Under the name Kristina Snell, she debuted in 2008 under ABS-CBN's talent agency Star Magic as part of batch 16.

 In 2009, under the name Princess Snell, she participated in the fifth season of StarStruck, a reality talent competition show on GMA Network.
 She qualified for the show's final 14, but was eliminated with Piero Vergara during the double eliminations in the fifth week.

 In 2014, with the advice of her manager, she adopted the screen name Nathalie Hart.
 Referring to her real name, she explained: "It's just not really nice when you're getting old, and your name is still Disneyland!"

 Hart's first lead role in film was in Siphayo (2016).
 Directed by Joel Lamangan, Siphayo was an entry to the International Film Festival Manhattan (IFFM) in New York City, where Hart won the best actress award.

 For her performance as Librada in Historiographika Errata (2017), Hart was nominated for the FAMAS Award for Best Actress.

 In 2018, Hart co-starred in the romance thriller Sin Island with Xian Lim and Coleen Garcia.
 She was then featured on the cover of FHM Philippines May 2018 issue, which was the magazine's final print edition.
 Later that year, she co-starred in the comedy film Abay Babes with Cristine Reyes, Meg Imperial, Roxanne Barcelo and Kylie Verzosa.